codecrafters-alt/CBTCIP/README.md

 Project 2:
 ## Overview
 Welcome to my Portfolio Website project! this project showcases my personal portfolio, built using HTML and CSS.
+Users can visit about me in my porfolio page and there has a contact button.
+If you click on this users will see a contact page.